ch3n9w/dev/README.md

 ### Tmux

-1. all keybindings does not require prefix key, which can still be used though
+1. commonly used keys are set as shortcuts that dont require prefix key, which can still be used though
 2. Ctrl-hjkl and Ctrl-q can be used both in tmux and vim for window operations.
 3. use tmux-continuum and resurrect to restore workspaces.
 4. If you get dizzy remembering shortcuts, just use your mouse.

 ### Zsh

-1. it contains some useless alias for Personal use, you can delete them.
+1. customize powerlevel10k for a more compact look, check zsh/zsh/theme.sh
+2. settings about software are in zsh/zsh/plugins, you can add here by yourself
+3. disable vim mode for consistence.

 ### Neovim